 The ocean level was that low approximately 8,000 years ago.
 But current history books say that first people came in these remote islands 3,000 years ago.

 A reef blasting team from New Zealand was working in Tuvalu in the late 1970s and 1980s – they were helping to make safe thoroughfares through the reefs because many islands here were surrounded by dangerous, nearly impenetrable rings of coral reefs.
 One such thoroughfare was made also in Nanumanga island.

 In 1986 two scuba divers of the team decided to investigate an interesting local legend of Nanumanga about "a large house under the sea".

-In the northern end of the island, in the steep submarine wall of coral reef they really found a cave.
+In the northern end of the island, in the steep submarine wall of the coral reef they really found a cave.
 The dive to the cave was deep – more than 40 m deep.

 Divers noticed dark patches on the walls and ceiling and blackened coral fragments on the cave floor – signs of habitation and use of fire in this submarine cave.

 Change of ocean level

 In several places in the world are known submarine caves which have been inhabited by the people in distant past.
-The most striking example might be Grotte Cosquer (France, Provence-Alpes-Côte d’Azur) – a cave 37 m below the level of Mediterranean Sea.
+The most striking example might be Grotte Cosquer (France, Provence-Alpes-Côte d’Azur) – a cave 37 m below the level of the Mediterranean Sea.
 People made magnificent paintings on the walls of this cave 27,000 and 19,000 years ago.

 Sea level has undergone significant changes since the last ice age.
 20,000 years ago, when much of the world’s water was accumulated in giant ice sheets in the north, ocean level was some 130 m lower than now.
-When the ice sheets melted, sea level rised.
-Especially quick this rise was 14,000 – 8,000 years ago, when many formerly dry areas of land were inundated.
-Many ancient human settlements along the sea level now were deep under the sea.
+When the ice sheets melted, sea level raised.
+Especially quick this rise was 14,000 – 8,000 years ago when many formerly dry areas of land were inundated.
+Many ancient human settlements at the sea level now were deep under the sea.